 Hostile Takeovers or Friendly Mergers?: A Real Options Analysis

-This paper analyses a real options model of mergers and takeovers between two firms facing different but correlated uncertainty in profits.
+This study analyzes a real options model of mergers and takeovers between two firms facing different but correlated uncertainty in profits.
 It is assumed that firms can choose two alternatives; hostile takeover or friendly merger.
-In a hostile takeover, a bidder firm takes all the extra value but should incur takeover costs, while in a friendly merger both firms do not bear takeover costs and share the extra value through Nash bargaining.
-We show how demand uncertainty and takeover costs influence which firm to be a bidder and which form of amalgamation to happen.
-We also find that a smaller firm can be a bidder to a larger firm in a hostile way, which is sometimes observed in actual markets.
+In a hostile takeover, a bidder firm takes all the extra value but incurs takeover costs, while in a friendly merger, both firms do not bear takeover costs but share the extra value through Nash bargaining.
+We show how demand uncertainty and takeover costs influence which firm is more likely to act as a bidder and which form of amalgamation will emerge.
+We also find that a smaller firm can be a bidder to a larger firm in a hostile manner, which is occasionally observed in actual markets.

 Keywords: Merger and acquisition, Real option, Nash bargaining

 JEL Classification: C61, G32, G34